tinytecher/Frontend-Mentors-QR-Code/README.md

 - **Box Model**: I utilized padding and border-radius properties to control the spacing and appearance of elements within the card container.

-## Deployment

-The QR Code Component is deployed using Netlify.
-You can visit the deployed site by clicking the following link: [QR Code Component](https://your-netlify-link-goes-here)

-## Acknowledgments

-This project was completed as a practice exercise to strengthen CSS skills and replicate a design from Frontend Mentor.
-By focusing on positioning, styling, and responsive design, I gained valuable insights into creating visually appealing and well-structured web components.

-## Acknowledgments

-This project was completed as a practice exercise to strengthen CSS skills and replicate a design from Frontend Mentor.
-By focusing on positioning, styling, and responsive design, I gained valuable insights into creating visually appealing and well-structured web components.